glxxyxafonso/whatbeato.uk/content/posts/2025-01-26-the-first-perfect-computer.markdown

 {{< caption image="/assets/newtek.gif" link="https://www.youtube.com/watch?v=UzwUQIvhHzw" text="NewTek Demo Reel 1" >}}

 Later, the more affordable [Amiga 500](https://en.wikipedia.org/wiki/Amiga_500) came out.
-I had some money aside from summer jobs, and on a trip to [Andorra](https://en.wikipedia.org/wiki/Andorra), I saw one for sale in a shop.
+I had some money put aside from summer jobs, and on a trip to [Andorra](https://en.wikipedia.org/wiki/Andorra), I saw one for sale in a shop.
 My parents chipped in the rest and helped me buy it.
 That was my first Amiga, a second-hand smuggled-in A500 with a Spanish keyboard layout.
-I never forgot that useless Ñ key.
+I'll never forget that useless Ñ key.

 {{< caption image="/assets/amiga38.jpeg" text="I had to live with the Ñ key for some years" >}}